 Benefits of Plenum

 As we all know, the plenum is a crucial part of any HVAC system.
-It helps to distribute heat and cold air throughout the home or office and can even help to improve indoor air quality.
+It helps to distribute cold or heated air throughout the home or office and can even help to improve indoor air quality.

 The plenum is a space within a building that can be used for air circulation or other mechanical systems.
 It is often located between the ceiling and the floor above or between the roof and the ceiling.